Algafix/OSNMA/README.md

 However, it can be configured for a different TL depending on what you receiver can guarantee.
 For more information about time synchronisation see the [OSNMA Receiver Guidelines](https://www.gsc-europa.eu/sites/default/files/sites/all/files/Galileo_OSNMA_Receiver_Guidelines_v1.1.pdf), and [Configuration Options](#osnmalib-configuration-options) to configure OSNMAlib.

-OSNMAlib implements several optimizations in the cryptographic material extraction and in the process of linking navigation data to tags.
+OSNMAlib implements several optimizations in the cryptographic material extraction and in the process of linking navigation data to tags [[link](https://arxiv.org/abs/2403.14739)].
-None of these optimizations imply trial-and-error on the verification process, any authentication failure should be assumed as spoofing.
-If you see several authentication failures in a non-spoofing scenario, feel free to report it on the Issues page of GitHub.
+None of these optimizations imply trial-and-error on the verification process, so if you see authentication failures in a non-spoofing scenario, feel free to report them.

 A live visualization of the output of OSNMAlib can be found at [OSNMAlib.eu](https://osnmalib.eu/).
 This web view uses a receiver located in KU Leuven, Belgium, and live aggregated data from [galmon](https://github.com/berthubert/galmon),